 - Haitians, aside from the voodoo things, are seen as pity seekers in search of constant support and help.
 Even though they are considered to be French speakers, there is a great amount of the population that does not speak an ounce of French; it does not help that most of the contact they have with the world is with the Americas, which are largely English, Spanish and Portuguese speakers, having a language barrier by default.
 In the USA, Haitians are known to be dutiful, yet extremely conflictive workers who pull the Race Card more often than not.

-- This despite the fact that rastafarianism is still nothing but a cult on Jamaica and far behind being the largest religion on the island.
+- All Jamaicans will be portrayed as being Rastafarians.
+This despite the fact that Rastafarianism is still nothing more than a cult on Jamaica and not even close to being the largest religion on the island.

 - For decades people had the impression that marijuana was legal in Jamaica, while in reality it wasn't.
-It's use was nevertheless so widespread that people were rarely prosecuted unless they were high (pun not intended) profile.
-Only recently, in May/June 2014, has it been decriminilazed.
+Its use was nevertheless so widespread that people were rarely prosecuted unless they were high (pun not intended) profile.
+Only recently, in May/June 2014, has it been decriminalized.